opnsense/docs/source/manual/how-tos/orange_fr_fttp.rst

 ..
 Note::
     The eleven leading hex 00 pairs to be prefixed to the converted userID

-These parameters should be passed as comma separated options in the 'Send Options' area of there WAN DHCP request
+These parameters should be passed as comma separated options in the 'Send Options' area of their WAN DHCP request

 .. image:: images/OF_image3.png
 	:width: 100%